anfelipecb/conflict-prediction-ml/milestones/milestone2.md

 #### New project:

 Conflict remains a major barrier to development, stability, and humanitarian well-being, particularly in regions affected by environmental stress and resource scarcity.
 Understanding and predicting the spatial and temporal dynamics of conflict events can provide critical insights for policymakers, aid organizations, and local communities to better allocate resources, anticipate humanitarian crises, and design targeted interventions.
-Nigeria, given its complex dynamics of resource-driven conflicts, economic inequalities, and climate-induced stress, serves as an ideal context to explore how environmental and socioeconomic factors interact and influence conflict risks.
+Africa, given its complex dynamics of resource-driven conflicts, economic inequalities, and climate-induced stress, serves as an ideal context to explore how environmental and socioeconomic factors interact and influence conflict risks.

 #### Description of data sources: